 The Bay Side trail, which is off to the side of the main walkway is a great way to get away from the bulk of the visitors and just enjoy some quiet time while taking in some appealing views.
 Canine companions are allowed on the trails, as long as they are on a leash.
 So bring your pooch.

 Aside from the lighthouse, museum, and tide pools, there is the Coast Defense Exhibit, another tiny museum covering the history of Fort Rosecrans, which encompasses the park.
 There are several remaining remnants of the WWII facility, including the circular gun batteries.

 The exhibit shows the pictures of the massive guns that could fire 2,300-pound bullets 30 miles out to sea.
 They were made to sink Japanese ships if they ever tried to invade San Diego.
 They never did, so it must have been extremely boring, but safe to be stationed here during WWII.

 Cabrillo National Monument is at the end of Point Loma in San Diego.
 Directions from downtown Take Harbor Drive past the airport

-Turn left onto Rosecrans Street, Turn right onto Canon Street, Turn left onto Catalina Blvd. (also know as Cabrillo Memorial Drive),
+Turn left onto Rosecrans Street, Turn right onto Canon Street, Turn left onto Catalina Blvd. (also known as Cabrillo Memorial Drive),

 Follow Catalina Blvd. all the way to the end.
 Catalina Boulevard is part of San Diego’s 59-mile Scenic Drive.
 A modest entrance fee is charged to enter the monument.